hanabi/hanabi.github.io/Reference.md

 * The *Patch Component* of a *Patch Finesses* **must** be patched before the problem card has a chance of being misplayed.
 (In other words, blind-playing players are not supposed to entertain *Reverse Patch Finesses*.)
 * It is expressly illegal to perform a *Patch Finesse* that contains two *Patch Components*.

-### The Patch Finesse (Weak Form)

-* Keeping the section on *Patch Finesse* stipulations in mind, we can also describe a third type of *Patch Finesse*.
-* It is possible to perform a *Patch Finesse* in the same way as a *Strong Patch Finesse*, but without having the other copy of the card in the trash.
-In this situation, it is harder to see that a *Patch Finesse* is occurring, as it is much more likely to be a more-ordinary *Finesse with a Lie Component*.
-* However, if the problem card is exactly *one-away-from-playable*, and the original *Finesse with a Lie Component* was just a **bad** move, or if it could have been done in a simpler way without a big lie, then players should interpret the move as a *Patch Finesse*.

 ### The Double Patch Finesse (Illegal)

 * Building on the *Patch Finesse*, it is theoretically possible for a *Patch Finesse* to require **two** separate players to patch at the same time.